Nemczek/wind_power_prediction/README.md

 - Power - Turbine output, normalized to a range from 0 to 1 (i.e.
 percentage of the maximum possible output)

-Our analysis involved the creation of an econometric model, along with the use of a time series to predict outcomes in various aspects of the data set.

 ## Econometric model